 It's worth noting that infants have a much faster bowel transit time than adults.
 Green stool is common in breastfeeding infants and usually nothing to worry about.

 Mucus is the most common cause of white stool and it's not unusual.
 Mucus traps bacteria and helps waste pass through the colon.
 If the white disintegrates into the water, it’s likely just mucus.
 It can also be a sign of fast bowel transit time.
 However, kidney health concerns or issues in the biliary system are serious causes of white stool.

 Like green stool, yellow stool is common and benign with newborns and something that will pass, pardon the pun.
 Yellow stool is not normal for adults.
 The lone exception to this would be a situation in which a massive amount of yellow food coloring had been recently ingested.
 If you see yellow stool, organs such as the stomach, liver, large intestine, or small intestine, may be experiencing trouble.
 See a health professional sooner than later.

 A reddish color can indicate a few things, among them and most important, the presence of blood in your stool.
 The hue or tone of red in your stool can tell you something about its source.
 For example, a bright red color may be caused by hemorrhoids or an anal fissure.
 Other reasons for a red color can be foods like beets and blueberries or excess iron.

 Other Stool Colors

 Dark brown can result from red wine, excess salt, or not eating enough vegetables.

+To learn more about what poop can tell you about your health, check out the Bristol Stool Scale article.
 Have you found any other interesting colors in your morning constitutional?
-If you aren’t shy, leave a comment and let us know.
+If you aren't shy, leave a comment and let us know.